 Calanasan’s forests also host a rich diversity of other flora and fauna species including the Northern Luzon cloud rat.
 Giant Rafflesia flowers can also be spotted.
-On many areas, giant dipterocarp trees such as lawaan dominate.
+In many areas, giant dipterocarp trees such as lawaan dominate.
 They can be as tall as a 10-story building.
 It would even take around 20 people hurdling together to circle their massive buttresses.

 5. Gololan Falls

-Gololan falls cascades for more than 33 meters.
+Gololan Falls cascades for more than 33 meters.
 On sunny days, it projects a small rainbow, thanks to rock cliffs that trap the sunlight on the bottom.
 The falls’ waters carved a deep and wide pool.
 This is a perfect spot for swimming.
-The surrounding boulders provide an ideal spot for jumping or diving.
+The surrounding boulders provide an ideal place for jumping or diving.

 6. Abulog/Apayao River

 Apayao River traverses all the municipalities of Apayao except Conner.
 It extends for more than 181 kilometers, making it the longest river in the said province.
 It emanates from the hinterlands of Calanasan and grows bigger as it passes through the different municipalities.